-During my first job in Mumbai, I had an interesting experience that taught me career’s important lesson. let me narrate the story in detail.
+During my first job in Mumbai, I had an interesting experience that taught me an important lesson in my career.
+Let me narrate the story in detail.
+If you are a beginner, you can relate.

 It was about 15 days into the job and I was still figuring out how things happen there and what I was supposed to do.